Bachelor of Counselling (Coaching)

-The graduate attributes for the Graduate Diploma of Counselling course are designed to align with the Australian Quality Framework specifications for Graduate Diploma degrees (AQF Level 8).
+The graduate attributes for the Bachelor of Counselling course are designed to align with the Australian Quality Framework specifications for Bachelors degrees (AQF Level 7).
 On completion of the degree, graduates will have attained the following attributes:

-- Integrate knowledge of the complex factors impacting wellbeing and mental health
+- understand and analyse complex social factors impacting on the wellbeing and mental health of individuals, groups, organisations and communities

-- Critically evaluate and assess client presentations with reference to relevant contextual factors, including the clients’ experience of counselling
+- evaluate and assess client presentations with reference to relevant contextual factors, including the clients’ experience, worldview and expectations of counselling and coaching;

-- Apply creative problem solving skills to assessment and case planning, aligned with professional standards for counselling practice
+- apply creative problem solving skills to assessment and case planning, aligned with professional standards for coaching practice

 Application of knowledge and skills

-- Practice counselling ethically and intentionally within established legal, policy and professional frameworks and codes of ethics
+- practice counselling and coaching ethically and intentionally within established legal, social and professional frameworks and codes of ethics

-- Integrate feedback from clinical supervision into counselling practice, and cultivate the capacity for reflective practice, professional responsibility and accountability.
+- cultivate the capacity for reflective practice, professional responsibility and accountability.